Skip to content

 Not every Aruba restaurant welcomes a toddler throwing breadsticks.
 These ones do.

-**Restaurants to skip with toddlers:** Flying Fishbone (tables in the water — beautiful, not toddler-safe), Barefoot (sand floor but formal ambiance — save it for a date night with a babysitter), White Modern Cuisine (tasting menus and toddlers do not mix).
+Restaurants to skip with toddlers: Flying Fishbone (tables in the water.
+Beautiful, not toddler-safe), Barefoot (sand floor but formal ambiance.
+Save it for a date night with a babysitter), Infini (a 12-course chef's table and toddlers do not mix).

 You need at least one adults-only dinner.
 Here is how to make it happen.